-Day 1 - We begin near the Heather Meadow Lodge at the Mt.
+Day 1 - We begin at the AAI Equipment Shop at 7:00am to review equipment and the itinerary before heading up to Mt.
+Baker.
+You will then rendezvous at the Heather Meadow Lodge at the Mt.
 Baker ski area.
 Our first step is introducing avalanche beacons, shovels and probes by practicing their proper storage, function and use.
 We will also learn about basic backcountry equipment such as skins, bindings, etc. With this knowledge we begin our first tour moving slowly as to introduce many of the big concepts such as terrain selection and evaluation, track setting, route finding, proper use of ski touring equipment and safety.

 Day 2 - We will meet in the ski lodge and introduce navigational equipment covering the skills required for a tour plan.
 We then head to the backcountry where we will cover more terrain and have the opportunity for down hill track setting and safe efficient group movement.
 We will introduce navigational skills and continue to review and fine-tune all of the skills up to this point.

 Skinning up the Coleman Glacier on Mt.
 Baker's north side.